 Eh eh em…

-- The perfect hostess never looses her cool.
+The perfect hostess never loses her cool.
 Instead she gets resourceful.

 Suggest everyone gets out of the house!
 Separately.
 Perhaps a Girl's night / Guy's night out.

 On girl's night enjoy a lovely evening of catching up with friends over a martini or glass of wine then get to bed at a reasonable hour.

 On guy's night.... well you probably don't want to know....... but should your phone ring at 3am with the number of big, drunk Guest #1 displaying, consider the following when debating whether or not to answer:

 1.)
 They’ve left their keys and simply need you to unlock the door.

 2.)
 They're so drunk they can’t remember how to get home so you need to give the cab driver directions

 Big, drunk Guest#1 simply mistook my number for the Hooter’s waitress he’d gotten earlier that evening and he was trying to invite her over.